Graduate Certificate in Insolvency Law Mid-Year Entry

 These scholarships, as well as many others funded by industry and non-profit organisations, are available to potential and currently enrolled students.

-Professional AccreditationSuccessful completion of the program will allow students to demonstrate tertiary level study in the field of insolvency law, in order to be licensed as insolvency practitioners by the Australian Securities and Investments Commission (ASIC), and Australian Financial Security Authority (AFSA) as required by the Insolvency Law Reform Act 2016 (Cth).
+The degree allows students to demonstrate postgraduate tertiary level study in the field of insolvency law, in order to be licensed as insolvency practitioners by the Australian Securities and Investments Commission (ASIC), and Australian Financial Security Authority (AFSA), as required by the Insolvency Law Reform Act 2016 (Cth).

 Lawyer / Solicitor / Barrister, Legal Officer / Legal aid